EPCCed/2021-07-28_Containers_Online/_episodes/05b-advanced-containers.md

 > What does the error message mean?
 Why might the Python inside the container
 > not be able to find or open our script?
 >
+> > ## Solution
+> > The problem here is that the container and its filesystem is separate from our
+> > host computer's filesystem.
+When the container runs, it can't see anything outside
+> > itself, including any of the files on our computer.
+> {: .solution}
 {: .challenge}

-The problem here is that the container and its filesystem is separate from our host computer's filesystem.
-When the container runs, it can't see anything outside itself, including any of the files on our computer.
-In order to use Python (inside the container) and our script (outside the container, on our computer), we need to create a link between the directory on our computer and the container.
+ In order to use Python
+(inside the container) and our script (outside the container, on our computer), we need to create a link between the directory on our computer and the container.